nonlinear-labs-dev/nl-firmware/README.md

 This target will build the realtime-software for our LPC processor.
 It will generate blobs for both, the M0 and the M4 core.

-### BUILD_BBB AND BUILD_EPC AND BUILD_LPC
+### BUILD_WEB AND BUILD_BBB AND BUILD_EPC AND BUILD_LPC

-If BUILD_BBB, BUILD_EPC and BUILD_LPC are switched On, there will be another target, *c15-update*.
+If BUILD_WEB, BUILD_BBB, BUILD_EPC and BUILD_LPC are switched On, there will be another target, *c15-update*.
 This will combine updates for all C15 components and bundle it into a single update file.

 The "c15-ota-update" target will create a complete c15 update.tar and immediately try to update the device handed in by the environment variables UNIT_NAME and UNIT_PASSWORD like this: